fox-fields/RoveR/README.md

 RoveR is a roguelike about a planetary rover created using [R](https://en.wikipedia.org/wiki/R_(programming_language)) and the package [Shiny](https://shiny.rstudio.com/).

 This is my entry in the [/r/roguelikedev](https://www.reddit.com/r/roguelikedev/) 2019 summer tutorial.
 I am not a developer, and this is entirely a hobby project.
 I’m not aware of any games made with R (perhaps for a good reason)!
 Let's see if it's possible.
-You can play my most recent deployment [here] (https://foxfields.shinyapps.io/rover/).
+You can play my most recent deployment [here](https://foxfields.shinyapps.io/rover/).

-Controls:
-- WASD keys to move
+Controls: WASD keys to move

 <i> Not working?</i> The Rover app is being hosted for free.
 If the application is active for more than 25 hours, it will be unavaliable to users.